-Bernard Piffaretti, Untitled, 2016, Acrylic on canvas, 57 1/2 x 38 1/4 in. / 146 x 97 cm
+Bernard Piffaretti, Untitled, 2017, Acrylic on canvas, 47 1/4 x 31 1/2 in. / 120 x 80 cm

-Bernard Piffaretti’s work is currently the subject of a solo exhibition at FRAC Franche-Comté (Besançon, France) and a two-person exhibition with Martin Barré at Musée des Beaux Arts de Nantes (Nantes, France).
-A new monograph on Piffaretti’s work, with texts by Barry Schwabsky, Marie Muracciole and Jens Asthoff, was published at the end of 2015 by the Museum of Modern and Contemporary Art (MAMCO) in Geneva.
-Recent group exhibitions include, I’ll Be Your Mirror, Herald St., (London, UK); and Le Tableau: French Abstraction and its Affinities, Cheim & Read, (New York, New York).
+Bernard Piffaretti’s work was the subject of a recent solo exhibition at FRAC Franche-Comté (Besançon, France) and a two-person exhibition with Martin Barré at Musée des Beaux Arts de Nantes (Nantes, France).
 Piffaretti’s work has been the subject of solo museum exhibitions at the Frac Haute-Normandie (2010, Rouen, France); Musée d’ Art Moderne (2009, Saint-Etienne, France); Musée Matisse (2008.
 Le Cateau- Cambrésis, France); Museum of Modern and Contemporary Art/MAMCO (2007, Geneva, Switzerland); Beaumont Public Gallery (2006, Luxembourg, Germany); Sara Hilden Art Museum (2001, Tampere, Switzerland); Cartier Foundation for Contemporary Art (2000, Paris, France); and Villa Arson (1991, Nice, France).
 Piffaretti has been featured in museum group exhibitions at the Centre Georges Pompidou (Paris, France); Hong Kong Museum; CAPC Museum of Contemporary Art (Bordeaux, France); Joan Miro Foundation (Barcelona, Spain); National Gallery of the Grand Palais (Paris, France); and Switzerland Museum of Fine Arts (Bern, Switzerland).
-He lives and works in Paris.